jasonmcaffee/pound/README.md

 If set, an interval will be created to send N requests per second instead of sending them all at once.

+Requests will be created evenly over the course of a second. ie. 1 request every N ms.

 Note: you may not be able to get down to sub-milliseconds with this option.

+Note: not valid when sending requests in bursts. see sendRequestsInBursts

+##### sendRequestsInBursts
+default: disabled

+Instead of evenly distributing requests evenly over the course of a second (see requestsPerSecond), this option will send requestsPerBurst requests all at once, every burstIntervalMs.

+##### requestsPerBurst
+default: 200 (only used when sendRequestsInBursts is true)

+This amount of requests will be sent all at once every burstIntervalMs.

+Useful for tweaking to find the max requests that you can send as fast as possible.

+##### burstIntervalMs
+default: 200 (only used when sendRequestsInBursts is true)

+Bursts of requests will be sent every N milliseconds.

+Useful for tweaking to find the max requests that you can send as fast as possible.

 ##### useAgents
 default: false